LINC-BIT/PuzzleFL/README.md

   	cd XXX  # method name
 	python mainXXX.py --task_number=10 --class_number=100 --dataset=cifar100
 	```

 ## 5 Supported FCL methods
 ### 5.1 Method introduction
 - **[FedKNOW](https://ieeexplore.ieee.org/abstract/document/10184531/)**: This paper is from ICDE(2023).
 It introduces a novel communication-efficient federated learning algorithm that employs adaptive gradient quantization and selective client aggregation to dynamically adjust model updates based on network conditions and client heterogeneity, thereby reducing communication overhead while accelerating convergence.
+You can find the method description [here](Baselines/FedKNOW)
 - **[FedViT](https://www.sciencedirect.com/science/article/abs/pii/S0167739X23004879)**: This paper is from Future Generation Computer Systems (Volume: 154, 2024).
 It presents a novel integrated optimization framework that combines advanced machine learning with heuristic search methods to dynamically optimize complex industrial systems through adaptive, iterative parameter tuning.
+You can find the method description [here](Baselines/FedViT)
 - **[FedCL](https://ieeexplore.ieee.org/abstract/document/9190968/)**: This paper is from ICIP (2020).
 It proposes a novel federated learning framework that integrates blockchain technology to ensure secure and decentralized model updates among clients, thereby enhancing data privacy and system robustness.
+You can find the method description [here](Baselines/FedCL)
 - **[FedWEIT](https://proceedings.mlr.press/v139/yoon21b.html?ref=https://githubhelp.com)** : This paper is from ICML(2021).
 It introduces a novel approach that leverages self-supervised learning to enhance the performance of few-shot learning models by effectively utilizing unlabeled data during the meta-training phase.
+You can find the method description [here](Baselines/WEIT)
 - **[Cross-FCL](https://ieeexplore.ieee.org/abstract/document/9960821/)**: This paper is from TMC(Volume: 23, 2024).
 It proposes a novel federated learning framework that integrates blockchain technology to ensure secure and decentralized model updates among clients, thereby enhancing data privacy and system robustness.
+You can find the method description [here](Baselines/Cross_FCL)
 - **[TFCL](https://openaccess.thecvf.com/content/CVPR2024/html/Wang_Traceable_Federated_Continual_Learning_CVPR_2024_paper.html)** : This paper is from CVPR(2024).
 It proposes a novel Traceable Federated Continual Learning (TFCL) paradigm, introducing the TagFed framework that decomposes models into marked sub-models for each client task, enabling precise tracing and selective federation to handle repetitive tasks effectively.
+You can find the method description [here](Baselines/TFCL)
 - **[Loci](https://ieeexplore.ieee.org/abstract/document/10857343/)**: This paper is from TPDS(Volume 36, 2025)  It proposes Loci to provide abstractions for clients’ past and peer task knowledge using compact model weights, and develop a communication-efficient approach to train each client’s local model by exchanging its tasks’ knowledge with the most accuracy relevant one from other clients.
+You can find the method description [here](Baselines/Loci)

 ### 5.2 Method usage
 You can find the "main" file in the "baselines" folder corresponding to each method, and then run the method according to the following command